-The year is 2008 and Sakura Minamoto (voiced by Kaede Hondo) wishes more than anything to be an idol.
+The year is 2008, and Sakura Minamoto (voiced by Kaede Hondo) wishes to be an idol more than anything.
 Sadly, before she can seize her goal, Sakura is involved in an accident.

 Suddenly, Sakura wakes up in an old mansion in Saga Prefecture.
 Here, she realizes a bleak truth.
 It is ten years later, and Sakura did not survive her accident.
 She is walking around now because she has been resurrected as a zombie.